How to claim a mileage deduction

 Do I need a mileage log to claim the mileage deduction?

-Can I claim mileage deduction without receipts?
+Can I claim mileage without gas receipts?

 Can employees claim the mileage deduction?